Isn't It Shocking?

-Isn't It Shocking? is a made-for-television comedy-mystery film that aired on the ABC network in 1973 as an ABC Movie of the Week.
-Written by Lane Slate, it stars Alan Alda, Louise Lasser and Edmond O'Brien, and was directed by John Badham.
+Isn't It Shocking? is a made-for-television horror mystery film that aired on the ABC network in 1973 as an ABC Movie of the Week.
+Written by Lane Slate, it stars Alan Alda, Louise Lasser, Edmond O'Brien Lloyd Nolan, Will Geer and Ruth Gordon and was directed by John Badham.

 Plot

-Daniel Barnes (Alan Alda) is a small-town New England police chief.
-His life is complicated by a romance with local motel owner Mrs. Tate (Patricia Quinn).
+Daniel Barnes is a small-town New England police chief.
+His life is complicated by a romance with local motel owner Mrs. Tate.
 She is eager for him to move in with her and her children; Barnes is equally eager to keep their affair secret.
 Meanwhile, the village is beset by a killer preying on the town's elderly citizens.
 A few deaths later, the victims are all found to have one thing in common—they all graduated from the local high school in 1928.
-Working with police receptionist Blanche (Louise Lasser), Barnes pores through the 1928 yearbook and identifies another couple, the Yettas, as potential victims.
+Working with police receptionist Blanche, Barnes pores through the 1928 yearbook and identifies another couple, the Yettas, as potential victims.
 When Barnes drives to the couple's isolated house, his police cruiser is rammed and disabled by another automobile, which turns around to finish him off.
 Barnes escapes into the woods.
 Circling around to the isolated house, he finds the Yettas already dead.

-After another member of the class is killed, the coroner Lemuel Lovell (Will Geer) and his daughter Doc Lovell (Dorothy Tristan) theorize that a modified defibrillator machine is being used by the murderer to induce heart attacks.
-Because the Class of '28 was small, the process of elimination leads Barnes to focus on a surviving member of the class, Justin Oates (Edmond O'Brien).
+After another member of the class is killed, the coroner Lemuel Lovell and his daughter Doc Lovell theorize that a modified defibrillator machine is being used by the murderer to induce heart attacks.
+Because the Class of '28 was small, the process of elimination leads Barnes to focus on a surviving member of the class, Justin Oates.
 Until recently, Oates had been a guest at Mrs. Tate's motel.
-Daniel sets a trap for him.
+Barnes sets a trap for him.
 Oates takes the bait.
 When he is caught, it is revealed that he was traumatically humiliated by his classmates at a surprise birthday party for his 17-year-old fiancée.
 There, his beloved was discovered frolicking naked with another classmate.
-After Oates' arrest, Daniel surmises he will likely be remanded to the care of a mental health facility for the criminally insane.
+After Oates' arrest, Barnes surmises he will likely be remanded to the care of a mental health facility for the criminally insane.

 A subplot woven throughout has Barnes considering a lucrative job offer from a nearby town.
 The pay raise would make it easier for him to settle down with Mrs. Tate and the kids.
 But Barnes ultimately turns down the offer and decides to stay put.
 He also considers marriage to Blanche.